 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Nuclear engineers research and develop the processes, instruments, and systems used to get benefits from nuclear energy and radiation.
+A nuclear engineer researches and develops the processes, instruments, and systems used to get benefits from nuclear energy and radiation.
 Many of these engineers find industrial and medical uses for radioactive materials—for example, in equipment used in medical diagnosis and treatment.
-Nuclear engineers typically work in offices; however, their work setting varies with the industry in which they are employed, For example, those employed by power generation and supply companies work in power plants.

 Would you make a good nuclear engineer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.